 Jacuzzi only recently opened its doors, but there’s no rest for the wicked at Big Mamma Group, which has announced the launch of yet another restaurant.
 Launching in Marylebone on 12 May is Carlotta, the fifth London restaurant from the group, who also owns Instagram-famous hotspots Gloria, Circolo Poplare and Ave Mario.

 Carlotta: Big Mamma Group Is Opening a New Restaurant in Marylebone

-It doesn’t sound like it’s been dialled down too much though.
-Initial details reveal there will be a Venetian marble bar, a ruby red terrace, a long skylit dining room complete with golden drapes, and an 80s-style ‘midnight blue velvet paradise’ dining area downstairs.
+Things haven’t been dialled down too much though.
+Diners can expect a Venetian marble bar, a ruby red terrace, a long skylit dining room complete with golden drapes, and an 80s-style ‘midnight blue velvet paradise’ dining area downstairs.